 The trauma of sexual misconduct can have profound effects on the brain and body.
-This may look like emotional, behavioral, and cognitive responses as well as potential bodily complaints.
+This may look like emotional, behavioral, and cognitive responses as well as potential physical health impacts.
 Some of the common emotional responses to trauma include anxiety, shame, depression, grief, guilt, and anger.
 Changes in behavior are often the most obvious responses to sexual violence.